egorvolkov/Public-key-cryptography/README.md

 This implementation allows to test the algorithm with the next input data:

-	Amount of variables:	from 0 to infinity; |infinity|
+	Amount of variables:	from 0 to infinity;
 	Size of a variable:	from 3 to 62;
 	Size of a module:	from 4 to 63;	// Size of a module must be more then size of a variable